justinneff/eslint-config-justinneff-ts/README.md

 # ESLint and Prettier Presets for Typescript

-These are the ESLint and Prettier settings I like to use for Typescript and Typescript React projects.
+These are the ESLint and Prettier settings I like to use for Typescript projects.

 ## Installing